 For schools that offer AICE courses, eligible students may take specific AICE courses in isolation, or work to earn an AICE diploma.
-To earn an AICE diploma, students must pass seven credits worth of college-level examinations that are given at the end of AICE courses – beginning in the ninth grade.
-At least one examination must come from each of the three subject groups: Mathematics & Sciences, Languages, Arts & Humanities with an optional group 4, Interdisciplinary & Skills Based Subjects, as well as the mandatory course, AS Global Perspectives and Research.
+To earn an AICE diploma, students must earn seven credits of college-level examinations that are given at the end of AICE courses – beginning in the ninth grade.
+At least one examination must come from each of the three subject groups: Mathematics & Sciences, Languages, and Arts & Humanities, with an optional group four, Interdisciplinary & Skills Based Subjects, as well as the mandatory course, AS Global Perspectives and Research.

 There is presently one high school Cambridge AICE site on the campus of Winter Haven High School.

-To find out more specific information regarding student benefits, please view the Cambridge information on the Winter Haven High School website.
+To find out more specific information regarding student benefits, please view the Cambridge information below.

 In order to attend Cambridge at Winter Haven High School, a student must apply and qualify for one of the limited seats during the open enrollment period during his/her eighth-grade year.
-For the upcoming school year, interested students must apply through www.PolkEdOptions.com during November or December 2018, and select an available screening testing date in January.
+For the upcoming school year, interested students must apply online during November/December, and select an available screening testing date in January.
 Based on the results of the screening test, students will be invited and notified in March.